Renting vs. Buying: Is it Better to Rent or to Own a Home?

 Purchasing a home has a handful of hidden costs, but simply getting a mortgage loan can cost a lot of money upfront, as well.
 As mentioned, down payments on a home loan can be anywhere from 3.5 percent to 20 percent; which can be a significant amount of money that you will need to save up.

-In addition, there are many hidden fees in the process of purchasing a home, such as realtor fees, inspection fees, broker fees, and more.
+In addition to this upfront cost, there are many hidden fees in the process of purchasing a home, such as realtor fees, inspection fees, broker fees, and more.
 Sometimes those fees can be rolled into a larger mortgage, but that’s not always a guarantee.

 As Business Insider noted on the monthly costs of homeownership, owning a home can be much more expensive than renting one.